 Shareholders may obtain copies of the above documents from the ACD.
-The ACD may make a charge at its discretion for copies of documents.
-Copies of the most recent long annual and half yearly reports of the Company, the most recent short annual and half yearly reports of the Company and the most recent version of the Prospectus will be supplied to any person on request free of charge.
+The ACD may make a charge at its discretion for copies of documents where these are requested by non-Shareholders (except for copies of the most recent version of the prospectus of the Company and the most recent annual and half-yearly reports of the Company which are available to any person free of charge on request).
+The ACD may make a charge at its discretion for copies of documents at (d) above where these are requested by Shareholders.